-In addition, listed companies are subject to the new Danish Capital Markets Act (which entered into force on 3 January 2018 and replaced the Securities Trading Act) and the EU Market Abuse Regulation (Regulation 596/2014) ("MAR").
+In addition, listed companies are subject to the Danish Capital Markets Act and the EU Market Abuse Regulation (Regulation 596/2014) ("MAR").
 The Danish FSA is the competent authority monitoring compliance with this legislation.
-While the new Capital Markets Act implements MiFID II into Danish law and includes provisions related to the MiFIR, the Act has not changed the substance of the rules most frequently used by practitioners, such as the rules on listing requirements, prospectus requirements, disclosure requirements, rules on takeovers, major shareholder flagging, etc. A recent amendment to the Capital Markets Act increases the offering threshold for when a prospectus is required to EUR 8 million (and always if admitted to trading and initial listing).
+Implementing MiFID II into Danish law and including provisions related to the MiFIR, the Capital Markets Act lays down the important rules frequently used by practitioners, such as the rules on listing requirements, prospectus requirements, disclosure requirements, rules on takeovers, major shareholder flagging, etc. The COVID-19 pandemic challenges the forecasts disclosed by the issuers and many issuers have therefore suspended or withdrawn their forecasts.

-Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market entered into force on 21 July 2017 and applies to the Danish offering of securities to the public.
-As most of the provisions thereof will not enter into force until 21 July 2019, the Capital Markets Act will govern offerings until this date.
+Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market applies to Danish offerings of securities to the public as of 21 July 2019.
+In Denmark, we have opted for and used the exemption provided in the said Regulation, according to which the offering threshold for when a prospectus is required has been increased to EUR 8 million, provided that the offering targets only Danish investors and provided that the shares are not admitted to trading on a regulated market.

 Under the authority of the said acts, the Danish Business Authority and the Danish FSA have adopted a number of executive orders providing a more detailed regulation on specific matters.
-Generally, non-compliance with the legislation is subject to fines and/or reprimands and to some extent sanctions are published revealing the identity of the listed company and/or the natural person in question.
+Generally, non-compliance with the legislation is subject to fines and/or reprimands and to some extent sanctions are published revealing the identity of the listed company and/ or the natural person in question.
 Market abuse violations are subject to imprisonment.

-The primary constitutional documents are the articles of association (the "Articles") which prescribe the overarching rules governing the company.
+The primary constitutional documents are the articles of association (the "Articles"), which prescribe the overarching rules governing the company.
 The Articles are publicly available and can be requested from the Danish Business Authority.
 The Articles reflect the legal relationship between the shareholders (and the company) and include rules on the company's corporate objective, its share capital and rights attached to the shares, the meetings of shareholders, the powers to bind the company, the duties of the board of directors and the management board, restrictions, if any, on share transfers, the company's financial year, and many other aspects relating to the governance.